Nootropics Expert

 And Phenylpiracetam helps reduce symptoms of anxiety, depression and fear without the type of side affects you get from antidepressants.
 Likely because it increases the density of receptors for acetylcholine (ACh), GABA and NMDA.

-Phenylpiracetam also provides an ‘anti-convulsive’ action in the brain which has been shown to be an effective treatment for epilepsy.
+Phenylpiracetam also provides an ‘anti-convulsive’ action in the brain which has been shown to be an effective treatment for epilepsy and other cognitive disorders.

 Many neurohackers say Phenylpiracetam is the strongest nootropic they’ve ever experienced.
-It’s highly bioavailable and you experience the effects within 30 minutes of taking it.
+It’s highly bioavailable , easily passing through the blood-brain barrier, leading you to experience the effects within 30 minutes of taking it.

 Recommended Phenylpiracetam dosage is 100 mg twice per day.
 One Phenylpiracetam dose in the morning, and one in the early afternoon.